sportsball-ai/actions-hub/setup-nexus-npm/README.md

 # setup-nexus-npm

+Configure a github action to point towards a self hosted Npm repository.
+After usage, any calls to `npm install` will point towards the repository at the endpoint provided.

 ## Parameters
 - Endpoint: the npm registry endpoint
 - Login: the login for the self hosted npm repository, typically stored as a secret